 - Providing free health screenings in areas with high concentration of immigrants including New Brunswick, Perth Amboy and South Amboy

 - Providing free income tax preparation service including preparing ITIN applications (individual Tax Identification Numbers) for immigrants enabling them to qualify for refunds for which they are eligible

 - Targeting the immigrant community with our evidence-based programs: Nurse Family Partnership, Parent Child Home Program and Abriendo Puertas/Opening Doors

 - Outreach to communities with high concentrations of immigrants with information about enrolling in medical insurance programs for which their families may be eligible

 - Creation and distribution of “Know Your Rights” information packets providing immigrants with important information in order to appropriately plan for emergencies

-For more information about this program or to become a sponsor please contact Jagdish Vasudev or call 732-247-3727.
+For more information about this program or to become a sponsor please call 732-247-3727.